colinnewell/openerp-profile-decorator/README.md

 For more information on timers, see the [Python profiling documentation] [4]

+Using wall time is useful when you suspect that the bottleneck is in calls that block talking to external resources.
+Database or networking calls for example, where the code is simply waiting for an answer and not consuming CPU cycles within the Python code.

 --------------------------------

-Note:  This code has been used with OpenERP 6.1.
-I imagine it should pretty much work for 7.0 too but I haven't tried it yet.
+Note:  This code has been used with OpenERP 6.1 and Odoo 8.0.
+If you find an incompatibility with a version please report it or provide a pull request.

 --------------------------------